spindlelabs/otto/README.md

 Getting started: deploying `helloworld`
 ---------------------------------------

 `helloworld` is a simple Java application that reads its configuration, logs several messages, and then exits after 30 seconds (simulating an application crash.)
 We'll demonstrate deploying `helloworld` from a build server using Otto.
+(Otto is agnostic to how your artifact lands on the machine; you could use [BitTorrent](http://arstechnica.com/business/2012/04/exclusive-a-behind-the-scenes-look-at-facebook-release-engineering/), for example.)

 To deploy `helloworld`, Otto will: